Serious Case Reviews (Safeguarding Practice Reviews)

-Local Safeguarding Children Boards are responsible for undertaking Serious Case Reviews.
+Local Safeguarding Children Partnerships/Boards are responsible for undertaking these reviews.

 The content is anonymised in order to protect the confidentiality of relevant family members and others.

-The LSCB has a responsibility to provide relevant information to those with a legitimate interest.
+The LSCP has a responsibility to provide relevant information to those with a legitimate interest.

 Daniel Pelka – Serious Case Review Overview Report 2015